Is travel only for the rich ?

 Introduction to travel

-I decided to write this article because quite often I receive questions about my money, even thogh it is nobody’s business.
+I decided to write this article because quite often I receive questions about my money, even though it is nobody’s business.
 Sometimes people ask out of curiosity, but more often out of jealousy and hatred to me, as if I owed them something.
-I get accusations that “I must come from a wealthy family”, that I “might have robbed someone”, but also other very ugly comments which edge over harassement.
+I get accusations that “I must come from a wealthy family”, that I “might have robbed someone”, but also other very ugly comments which edge over harassment.
 Nevertheless, I would like to explain how everyone can afford to travel, and I can assure you that it is not a discipline only for the rich.
 I’m sure you will find this article very interesting.

 On the other hand, would this article make any difference?
 I don’t think so, because human mentality cannot be bought for money.
-In my opinion, traveling is about the mindset and the willingness to find adventure in your ordinary, gray life.
+In my opinion, traveling is about the mindset and the willingness to find adventure in your ordinary, grey life.

 Are you sure you’re ready to become a traveller

-First of all, ask yourself if you want to be a traveller.
+⇒ First of all, ask yourself if you want to be a traveller.
 Most people don’t really want to, because it’s not so easy.
 Most people don’t want to wander around remote deserts and jungles with a heavy backpack, and they don’t want to wait for a hitch.
 Most prefer a cold beer in front of TV in the comfort of their warm flat.
 People also notoriously confuse a vacation in expensive hotels for a week or two, with travelling alone into an unknown world.
 So, do you want to be a traveller or you prefer to be a tourist?

 Maybe you are so addicted to your smartphone that you don’t have time to travel, and not even for your wife and kids.
 Maybe you like to travel but just with your finger across the map, and imagine that one day. . . . .
 Unfortunately, for most people the most difficult decision is to leave.